 She read through a number of articles, brushing up on her kanji, reminding herself of the different way’s things were written to describe something that was basically the same only to then stop when seeing the image of a Japanese woman.
 The headline for it read:

 HAVE YOU SEEN THIS WOMAN?

 In large imposing letters in the English language rather then Japanese.
-Looking over it she read that the woman had been a reporter in Tokyo, doing freelance work when she had suddenly gone missing.
+Looking over it she read that the woman had been a journalist in Tokyo, doing freelance work when she had suddenly gone missing.

 Taryn had heard that there had been a rash of disappearances on the rise as of late.
 But Tokyo was a rather large place, filled with millions of people, one missing person would go unnoticed amongst the thousands in a crowd.
 Yet it was the woman’s peculiar name that held her attention.